 Composer, programmer and instrumentalist, Ruth Barrett has over the last ten years amassed an impressive number of cinema and drama credits including scores for Toast, BBC feature film starring Helena Bonham Carter, Wallander, BBC detective series starring Kenneth Brannagh and Harry Brown, British feature film starring Michael Caine.

-Her most recent score was for Remember Me, a chilling BBC 3 parter starring Michael Palin and she is currently working on Jed Mercurio's groundbreaking new medical show Critical, starring Lenny James.
+Her most recent score was for Remember Me, a chilling BBC 3 parter starring Michael Palin and she is currently completing Jed Mercurio's groundbreaking new medical show Critical, starring Lenny James.

 Prior to this she composed music for Legacy, a cold war spy thriller, the fourth and final series of Whitechapel starring Rupert Penryn-Jones and Hunted, an eight-part modern espionage thriller starring Melissa George, which aired on BBC1 and HBO Cinemax.